-At least three months before you plan to submit your thesis for examination, you must enter for examination by completing the Examination entry workflow in GRAD (sometimes called the examination entry form or Pink form).
+At least three months before you plan to submit your thesis for examination, you must enter for examination by completing the examination entry workflow in GRAD (sometimes called the “examination entry form”).

-Postgraduate researchers registered at one of the Accredited Institutions (LTU or YSJU) have separate arrangements and must complete a paper-based examination entry form
+Postgraduate researchers registered at one of the Accredited Institutions (Leeds Trinity University or York St John University) have separate arrangements and must complete a paper-based examination entry form.

 Please see our guide to the thesis examination process for more detailed information.